xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_google_login_for_your_store.md

 order: 300
 ---

-To add the Google Login feature to your X-Cart store site, complete the following steps:
+The Google Login feature set-up in an X-Cart store consists of the following steps:

-1. Create OAuth2 client ID for your store site (See [Creating OAuth2 client ID](#creating-oauth2-client-id)).
-2. Obtain your Google Client ID and Google Client secret and enter them on the "Social Login" addon settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Google](#configuring-the-social-login-module-google))
+{% toc %}

 ## Creating OAuth2 client ID